YOU ARE VIEWING A DEMO REPORT

 Focus on competence

 Establish credibility quickly.
 Be convincing.
-Recognise theoretical knowledge and competence.
+Recognize theoretical knowledge and competence.
 Remember that focus on problem solving is important.

 Describe the big picture